BLuckoo/Challenge_14_NYC_Bikes/README.md

 However, prior to creating the worksheets in Tableau Public, the following needs to be done:

 - Convert the trip duration provided as an integer in the dataset to  datetime datatype by using Pandas and Python;
-- Within Tsbleau, convert the Gender from ineteger to a string to display "Male, Female or Unknown".
+- Within Tableau, convert the Gender from ineteger to a string to display "Male, Female or Unknown".

-There are two datasets that were used in the analysis
+There are two datasets that were used in the analysis:

-Ride Data from New Jersey (September 21 2015 - June 30 2018), a light dataset for the tests.
+- citi_bike.csv: amongst other data, includes data with regards to riders gender, trip duration, usage relative to time of day.
-Ride Data from New York (July 20 2017 - June 30 2018), a Public version of Tableau has a limit of 15 millions rows for a single dataset, therefore this dataset has a smaller time span.
+- 201908-citibike-tripdata: amongst other data contains the August 2019 data with regards to number of rides, starting locations, ending locations.

 Tableau workbook description
 Overview dashboard: